andreasvarga/MatrixPencils.jl/docs/src/index.md

 A set of functions is available for the manipulation of polynomial matrices specified via their coefficient matrices in a monomial basis.
 All funtions also support matrix, vector or scalar of elements of the `Polynomial` type provided by the [Polynomials](https://github.com/JuliaMath/Polynomials.jl) package.
 Several linearization functions are available which allow the extension of pencil manipulation techniques to matrix polynomials.
 Some straightforward applications are covered such as the computation of finite and infinite eigenvalues, zeros and poles, the determination of the normal rank, the determination of Kronecker indices and finite and infinite eigenvalue structure, checks of regularity and unimodularity.
 The implementations follow the computational framework and results developed in [10] and are described in [11].

+Balancing techniques for matrix pencils can significantly enhance the reliability of computations and improve the accuracy of computed eigenvalues and zeros.
+Balancing approaches relying on the Sinkhorn-Knopp algorithm have been proposed in [15] and served as basis for several functions for balancing matrix pencils.

 The available functions in the `MatrixPencils.jl` package cover both real and complex numerical data.
 The current version of the package includes the following functions: